 The Math Assistance Center (MAC) offers free tutoring by appointment, including same-day appointments for those who need immediate assistance.
-Appointments can be made within Pathways.
-The MAC offers assistance with all courses in the math department from MATH 0010 up through MATH 0413.
+Appointments can be made with Pathways.
+The MAC offers help with all courses in the math department from MATH 0010 up through MATH 0413.
 In particular, the MAC is able to assist with all calculus courses.
-Please consult the MAC (Math Assistance Center Math Assistance Center (MAC) for instructions on how appointments are made and an outline of what you can expect.
+Please consult the MAC website for instructions on how appointments are made and an outline of what you can expect.